 Trading in the snow for the sunshine was the highlight of my college experience.
 As a Warner Bros. intern, I sat in the Stars Hollow gazebo, found the remnants of County General hospital and relived the West Wing walk-and-talks on Stage 29.

 Throughout four years of college, my presence at FF2 Media remained steady as I served as a part-time Multimedia Editor, writing film reviews, assisting in lectures and developing the growing website.
 I was hired as full-time Associate Editor after receiving my Bachelor of Arts degree, Magna Cum Laude, in May 2014.

-Living in Chicago and Los Angeles throughout the last three years has allowed for an internship with Berlanti Productions (back in the magical bubble of Warner Bros.) as well as production assistant positions for Entertainment Tonight and Amazon Studios.
+Living in Chicago and Los Angeles throughout the last four years has allowed for an internship with Berlanti Productions (located at Warner Bros.) as well as production assistant positions for CBS Studios and Mesquite Productions.
 With each experience came an increasing appreciation for FF2 Media and the significant role it’s played in my life.

 As I grow and move and change, FF2 Media remains a guiding light for me and for many.
 In turn, I hope to have enlightened our readers and encouraged them to support female artists in their endeavors to write and direct films.

 Posts include 'Feminism is funny: Writing team inspires a generation with female-led comedies, 'Robin Schiff's 'Romy and Michele' marks platinum anniversary',‘A Walk to Remember’ screenwriter reflects on adaptation, Hollywood's gender bias', as well as film reviews of Their Finest, To the Bone.